icehrm/icehrm.github.io/_docs/recruitment.md

 ##Sharing your job position on social media and using direct links

-You can share the created job positions on Google+, Facebook, Twitter and LinkedIn directly from IceHrm using social links on job positions module.
+You can share created job positions on Google+, Facebook, Twitter and LinkedIn directly from IceHrm using social links on job positions module.
 Also you can get a direct link to the job position which you can send via email or any other media by clicking on "Job Link" icon.